MARKET SNAPSHOT: Dow Futures Retreat As Government Shutdown Stretches Into 3rd Day

 What's driving markets?

-Shutdown-related uncertainty appears to be weighing on markets.
+Shutdown-related uncertainty appears to be weighing on markets, however.
 Lawmakers failed Sunday to end the federal government shutdown, as negotiations over immigration continued to roil Capitol Hill.

 The Senate was expected to hold a procedural vote (http://www.marketwatch.com/story/compromise-seems-far-off-on-second-day-of-government-shutdown-2018-01-21) at noon Eastern Time on a measure that would keep the government funded through Feb.
 8, but it wasn't clear if it would have enough support to advance.

-Economic reports could be overshadowed or even be delayed this week by the shutdown, but a reading on the Chicago Federal Reserve's national activity index was still due at 8:30 a.m.
-Eastern Time.
+Economic reports could be overshadowed or even delayed this week by the shutdown.
+On Monday, a reading on the Chicago Federal Reserve's national activity index rose to 0.27 in December from 0.11 in November.

 Which stocks look like key movers?

-Apple Inc.'s stock (AAPL)traded 0.9% lower in premarket trading.
+Apple Inc.'s stock (AAPL) traded 0.8% lower in premarket trading.
 The dip comes amid fresh concerns about iPhone X sales, with the worries weighing on the Silicon Valley giant's suppliers in Asia (http://www.marketwatch.com/story/asian-markets-unfazed-by-us-government-shutdown-2018-01-21).

-Shares in oil-field services provider Halliburton Co.(HAL)and broker TD Ameritrade Holding Corp.(AMTD)could see active trading as they are among the companies expected to post earnings before the open, while streaming-video pioneer Netflix Inc.(NFLX)is due to report after the close.
+In other deal news, BioCryst Pharmaceuticals(BCRX) and Idera Pharmaceuticals(IDRA) agreed to merge.
+Their stocks had been halted pending an announcement earlier.

+Shares of Xerox Corp (XRX) rose sharply after The Wall Street Journal reported that the company's biggest and third-biggest investors, billionaires Carl Icahn and Darwin Deason, have formed an alliance and plan to encourage the printer and copier giant to explore a potential sale.

 See:Netflix earnings -- did price increases send customers packing? (http://www.marketwatch.com/story/netflix-earnings-analysts-await-update-on-how-price-increases-are-affecting-growth-2018-01-17)